-Not all debtors pay their dues every time.
-Partially or fully irrecoverable debts are called bad debts.
-Accounting and journal entry for recording bad debts involves two accounts “Bad Debts Account” & “Debtor’s Account (Debtor’s Name)”.
+Insolvency may cause some debtors to fail to pay their dues on time.
+Such partially or fully irrecoverable debts are called bad debts.
+Accounting and journal entry for bad debt expense involves two accounts, “Bad Debts Account” & “Debtor’s Account (Name)”.

-Journal entry for bad debts is as follows;
+Journal entry for bad debts expense is as follows;

 |Bad Debts A/C||Debit the increase in expense|

 The closing journal entry for bad debts would be as follows;